ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/Indexes/multi-map-indexes.markdown

-# Multi-Map indexes
+# Multi-Map Indexes

 Multi-Map indexes allow you to index data from multiple collections e.g. polymorphic data (check the [example](../indexes/indexing-polymorphic-data)) or any common data between types.

 ## AddMap & AddMapForAll

-`AddMap` method is used to map fields from a single collection e.g. `Dogs`.
-On the other hand, `AddMapForAll` gives you the ability to specify what fields will be indexed from base class.
+`AddMap` method is used to map fields from a single collection e.g. `Dogs`. `AddMapForAll` gives you the ability to specify what fields will be indexed from a base class.

-Let's assume that we have a `Dog` and a `Cat` classes, and both of them inherit from the `Animal`:
+Let's assume that we have `Dog` and `Cat` classes, and both of them inherit from the class `Animal`:

 {CODE-TABS}
 {CODE-TAB:csharp:Dog multi_map_1@Indexes/MultiMap.cs /}